phasel2/GLS-astrocytes/README.md

 Here you can find the code to recreate the figures from this manuscript currently under review.

 In the meantime, you can find the preprint [here](https://www.biorxiv.org/content/10.1101/2023.04.06.535893v1).
-The figure panels currently don't overlap between the preptint and the manuscript under review.
+The figure panels currently don't overlap between the preprint and the manuscript under review.

 ## Main findings